-Muskingum Route
+Muskingum Routing

 The Muskingum routing method uses a simple conservation of mass approach to route flow through the stream reach.
 However, it does not assume that the water surface is level.
 By assuming a linear, but non-level, water surface it is possible to account for increased storage during the rising side of a flood wave and decreased storage during the falling side.
 By adding a travel time for the reach and a weighting between the influence of inflow and outflow, it is possible to approximate attenuation.
+The Component Editor is shown in Figure 130.